What is it about being a woman that makes me happy? I don’t know if I can answer that. Being a woman just is. It carries some burdens and some joys.

 It didn’t stick.
 I laughed at my new face and clothes, and crept back to my grungy bagginess.
 I didn’t know how to play that part, it would need practice.
 I hated the sensory feel of the clingy clothes, and the new positioning of my hair, and the dangly earrings.
 It all felt so very strange, and of course, it was change.

 What did being a girl mean to me then?
 It meant strange and illogical rules.
 Your skirt length was linked to your levels of promiscuity, with no evidence.
 Your body shape was a subject for boys to discuss and critique, as though it was theirs.
-You would be ignored by your maths teacher, and you would go from loving it, to bored by it.
+You would be ignored by your maths teacher, and you would go from loving it, to bored by the lack of engagement and no longer being pushed to your limits by teachers who brought you more and more work for you to blissfully devour.
 You would be top of the class, but never have Maths A Level suggested to you.

 What kind of teen was I?
 I was weird, and because I didn’t want to be weird, but couldn’t escape it, I had to pretend that weirdness was my choice.

 There’s one thing I’m grateful to my autism for; because I don’t take on social information automatically, I was never as susceptible to gender stereotypes.

 Back then the rules of it didn’t seem as strict.
 Walking through toy shops I don’t ever remember there being a “blue aisle” and a “pink aisle”, the way there often is today.
 I’m glad no one told me that I shouldn’t like wooden swords, or that I was unladylike.

 It didn’t mean I didn’t take on some more conscious messages about my sex.
 In my day “Girl” was a well-worn insult.
 “You’re such a girl.”
 It didn’t specifically mean that you were female, it was code for a weak, squeamish, performative distortion of feminine.